zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency01.md

 record for the designated zone.

-If the serial number (explained in 3.3.13. of [RFC 1035](http://tools.ietf.org/html/rfc1035)) , which is part of the SOA record is not consistent between authoritative servers, there is a possibility that the data served is inconsistent.
+If the serial number (explained in 3.3.13. of [RFC 1035](http://tools.ietf.org/html/rfc1035)) , which is part of the SOA record, is not consistent between authoritative servers, there is a possibility that the data served is inconsistent.
 The reasons for this inconsistency may be different - such as misconfiguration, or as a result of slow propagation to the secondary name servers.